cattena/varunbpatil.github.com/profile/index.md

        <h3>Me</h3><br />
        <p style="text-align: justify;">
        <img class="portfolio" src="portfolio.jpg" align="right" />
        Hi there.
 I'm Varun B Patil.
-I work as a Software Engineer for Cisco Systems in Banglore, Karnataka, India.
+I work as a Software Engineer for NetApp in Banglore, Karnataka, India.
 My new passion and hobby is web designing and in the last couple of years have been experimenting with different web technologies.
 I also like to code and most importantly love to experiment with new technologies.
 I like to be aware of all the latest technology and gadgets and I wish to make others aware as well through my blog.
 I am also a huge automotive technology fan even though I am not from a mechanical background.
 I like to learn new and interesting things in life especially in the technological sphere.
 Most importantly, I absolutely love to write.
        </p>
        <br /><br />
        <h3>Skills</h3><br />